Kid-Friendly Things to Do in San Francisco

 Haight-Ashbury

-Stroll down this street and blast 50 years back to the past (2017 is the #SummerofLove50 celebration) with your kids — they can get Grateful Dead memorabilia, lava-lamps, trendy hemp jewelry, cool posters, and all the hippie gear their young hearts desire.
+Stroll down this street and blast five decades back to 1967, the famous Summer of Love with your kids.
+Immerse the family in shops packed with Grateful Dead memorabilia, lava-lamps, trendy hemp jewelry, cool posters, and all the hippie gear their young hearts desire.
 More important is the opportunity to share the hippies’ wisdom about free health care, organic products, environmental conservation, innovative technology, art, design and architecture — easily done on a Haight-Ashbury Walking Tour.
-We joined Wild Wes from Wild SF Tours for a two-hour guided jaunt, accompanied by his musical score, that helped us and our son understand what that fleeting era was all about.
-Our top pick!
+We joined a two-hour guided Love and Haight jaunt, accompanied by music, that proved a hit family attraction for the teens in our group.

 Palace of the Legion of Honor